lvitters/rauschen/DEV_DIARY.md

 ## 251009

 The previous attempts at mapping controls where not correct.
 Now, the 4 corner handles are correct pins, and the buffer is now subdivided to apply bilinear interpolation.

+## 251111

+Was recently contemplating why all shaders kind of sound the same.
+The solution was that whenever a shader runs, the audio comes from the last buffer draw before switching to the shader.
+Added a method where the audio buffer will actually be updated with what the shaders are drawing in the main buffer every time a shader runs.
+Now the sound is corresponding to what is happening on screen at all times, which is incredibly noticable.